Irakly Baratynsky

-Irakly Abramovich Baratynsky (Ира́клий Абра́мович Бараты́нский; February 24, 1802 – May 4, 1859) was a Russian military and statesman; participant in the Russian–Turkish War of 1828–1829 and the Suppression of the Polish Uprising of 1830–1831, lieutenant general; Governor of Yaroslavl (1842–1846) and Kazan (1846–1857), and senator.
+Irakly Abramovich Baratynsky (Ира́клий Абра́мович Бараты́нский; February 24, 1802 – May 4, 1859) was a Russian soldier and statesman, a participant in the Russian–Turkish War of 1828–1829 and the Suppression of the Polish Uprising of 1830–1831, lieutenant general, Governor of Yaroslavl (1842–1846) and Kazan (1846–1857), and senator.

 Biography

 Irakly Baratynsky was born on February 24, 1802, in the village of Vyazhlya of the Kirsanovsky District of the Tambov Governorate.
 Descended from the old Polish noble family of Boratynskys: the son of Lieutenant General and Senator Abram Andreevich (1767–1811) and the maid of honor Alexandra Feodorovna, née Cherepanova (1776–1852), brother of the poet Yevgeny Abramovich, uncle of the scientist Sergei Rachinsky.
 As an inheritance from his father, he received an estate in the Tambov Province with two hundred souls of serfs.

 Educated at the Corps of Pages; on December 31, 1819, he was promoted to warrant officer and assigned to the Equestrian Jaeger of His Majesty the King of the Wiertemberg Regiment, from where on April 17, 1824, in the rank of lieutenant, he was transferred to the Courland Uhlan Regiment, and on January 1, 1827, he was appointed adjutant to the commander–in–chief of the 2nd Army, Count Wittgenstein.

 The next year, with the rank of captain, Baratynsky took part in the Turkish War and distinguished himself in engagements against the Turks at the village of Boldanskoshty and during the imposition of the Brailov Fortress; sent to the vanguard under the command of Lieutenant–General Ridiger, he took part in the engagements of Kozludzhi and Yenibazar, for which he was awarded a Gold Saber with the Inscription "For Bravery".
 Then again he was with the commander–in–chief of the 2nd Army and participated on July 8 in offensive movements against the Shumly Fortress, and for the distinction he was transferred to the Life Guards Uhlan Regiment; then he distinguished himself in a number of battles during the siege and capture of the Fortress of Varna, for which he was awarded the Order of Saint Anna of the 3rd Degree with a Bow.
 On April 7, 1829, Baratynsky was appointed adjutant to the commander–in–chief, Count Dibich.
 In the Campaign of 1829, he was at the imposition of the Fortress of Silistria, then fought near the town of Bulanin and at the village of Kulevcha, for which he was awarded the Order of Saint Vladimir of the 4th Degree with a Bow.
 Then he took part in the battle of Dervillezhevol, for which he was awarded the Order of Saint Anna, 2nd Degree.
 He crossed the Balkan Mountains with the army and took part in the occupation of Adrianople, for which he was awarded the rank of captain.